Sync Materialized View

 ) distributed by hash(user_id) properties("replication_num" = "1");

-Since users want to query the UV value of advertisements, which requires an exact deduplication of users for the same advertisement, the typical query would be:
+The user wants to query the UV of an advertisement (an exact deduplication on users for the same ad).
+The typical query is:

 select